|

 the establishment of an IP phone call step by step.

-traditional DS0 PBX trunks and PRIs, how Megaco fits in to the
+In the second part, we'll cover connecting to carriers using traditional DS0 PBX trunks and PRIs, how Megaco fits in to the story, plus IP interconnect, co-existence with legacy systems, integrated messaging and more.

 Part 1 SIP and Call Flow in the IP World